spheronFdn/spheron-oss/README.md

    - An integration of Spheron's computational power with Tableland's secure on-chain authentication, offering an enhanced level of security combined with efficient performance.

 10. [Reef NFT Marketplace](https://github.com/spheronFdn/reef-nft-marketplace)
-    - A comprehensive NFT Marketplace showcasing the power of Spheron and Reef, where users can mint, list and buy NFTs within a robust and decentralized ecosystem.
+    - A comprehensive NFT Marketplace showcasing the power of Spheron and Reef, where users can mint, list, and buy NFTs within a robust and decentralized ecosystem.

 <br/>
 Feel free to explore these projects, star them on GitHub, and open issues or pull requests if you have any questions or want to contribute.